Olupaula/heart_failure/README.md

 ### The best Model:
-When the using the metric Mean Squared Error, the model with the lowest mean squared model is the best among all models under consideration.
-However, while using the Coefficient of Determination, the model with the highest Coefficient of Variation is preferable.
-Using both metrics, the Decision Tree came up as the best model
+The higher the accuracy score, the better then model.
+The Decision Tree had the highest accuracy score and so it is the best model among all the models considered.

 [View Code on Kaggle](https://www.kaggle.com/oluade111/heart-failure)